harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Fixed issues

-- A few pages about environment and service were missing access checks allowing users to read data without the right permissions.
+- A few pages about environment and service were missing access checks, allowing users to read data without the right permissions.
 (PL-41378, ZD-44419)

-  This issue has been resolved and the desired access check has been applied.
+  This issue has been resolved, and the desired access check has been applied.

 - You can no longer update `DelegateIP` or `DelegateName` using the delegate update API.
 (PL-40795, ZD-44419)